-Here is a list of commonly used terms in the car wash and detailing industry to help you understand a bit more about car detailing.
+Here is a list of commonly used Car Detailing terms in the car wash and detailing industry to help you understand a bit more about the services.

 Detailing Glossary Of Terms